league55/sipplauncher/docs/user_guide.md

 This will cause undefined behavior when a DUT attempts to resolve `ep1.example.com`.

 !!!
 Note
-    The same issue will occur if TestB defines entry in its `dns.txt` this way:
+    The same issue will occur if `TestB` defines entry in its `dns.txt` this way:

     ```
     ep1.example.com  A       {{ '{{' }}ua1.host{{ '}}' }}
     ```

     Due to the [Dynamic IP address assignment](#dynamic-ip-address-assignment), `{{ '{{' }}ua1.host{{ '}}' }}` will be replaced with different IP addresses for TestA and TestB.
+    And thus the collision will occur.

 ## TLS